 The AS-T Track 2 makes it possible for students to transfer to a number of public and private colleges and universities in the U.S. with junior standing.
 Washington state institutions that accept the AS-T Track 2 are listed below.

+Public Institutions

+Eastern Washington University University of Washington Washington State University

+Private Institutions

-Public Institutions Eastern Washington University University of Washington Washington State University Private Institutions Gonzaga University Saint Martin's University Seattle Pacific University Seattle University Walla Walla University What do I need to take?
+Gonzaga University Saint Martin's University Seattle Pacific University Seattle University Walla Walla University

+Associate in Arts, Individual Plan, AA-IP

+AA-IP: What is it?